What is a CIO? Everything you need to know about the Chief Information Officer explained | ZDNet

 How much is a CIO paid?

 While average rates tell one story, salaries for the most in-demand CIOs are sky-high.
-Average compensation for a Fortune 500 CIO is $2.6 million, up from $1.9 million in 2015, according to Korn/Ferry research for the Wall Street Journal.
-The 37 percent jump in CIO pay during the past two years is due to the exceptional demand for executives who can help change business models through digitisation.
+Average compensation for a Fortune 500 CIO is about $2.6 million, up from $1.9 million in 2015, according to Korn/Ferry research for the Wall Street Journal.
+The 37 percent jump in CIO pay is due to the exceptional demand for executives who can help change business models through digitisation.

 What is the CIO career path?